steveoro/goggles_api/README.md

 ## Audit log

-The Audit log is store inside `log/api_audit.log`.
+The Audit log is stored inside `log/api_audit.log`.
 The Logger instance will split it and keep the latest 10 files of 1 MB each.